ketkin/Resume/README.md

 Portfolio - https://uxfol.io/ketki.neurgaonkar
 Linkedin - www.linkedin.com/in/ketki-neurgaonkar-a27a61101

-# Introdutcion
+# Introduction

   I’m a UX Designer with an interest in building most effective products (apps/web) for users to live a stress-free life.
-For the last 1 year, I’ve been working from start to end of designing  few concept apps to make user's life stress-free.
-My main skills are Design Thinking, User Research, Information Architecture, Sketching, Wireframing, Prototyping, Testing.
+For the last 1 year, I’ve been working from start to end of designing  few concept apps to make user's lives stress-free.
+My main skills are Design Thinking, User Research, Information Architecture, Sketching, Wireframing, Prototyping and Testing.
 I work with design tools like Adobe XD and Figma.